wltechblog/DikuGo/docs/open_close_commands.md

 ## Overview

 I have implemented the `open` and `close` commands following the original DikuMUD mechanics exactly.
-These commands work on both containers (held or in room) and doors/exits, with proper state management and two-way door synchronization.
+These commands work on both containers (held or in room) and doors/exits, with proper state management, two-way door synchronization, and correct exit visibility handling.

 ## Commands Implemented